flexion/devops-deployment-metrics/docs/threat-model.md

 ### Mitigation

 Implement proper access controls and authentication mechanisms for GitHub workflows.
-Ensure that only authorized individuals or systems have the necessary permissions to view, modify, or execute workflows.
+Ensure that only authorized individuals or systems have the necessary permissions to modify or execute workflows.
 Regularly review and monitor access logs for any unauthorized access attempts or suspicious activities related to the workflows.

+To do: assess workflow access risk from non-authorized users and mitigate.

 ## Manipulation of Workflow Data